asciamanna/asciamanna.github.io/_drafts/remove-cross-team-dependencies.md

 #### No Experts

 Another concern is that these cross-team projects have no experts as the expertise is spread across multiple teams.
-The organization should be able to go to one team, who are the experts, to understand the consequences and ramifications of work.
+There should be one team, who are experts in their area work.
+When expertise is split across multiple teams:

-This gets lost in cross-team projects.
+* All system changes need to include input from every team
+* Incorrect features get implemented
+* Low-priority work gets focus
+* Internal and external quality issues arise
+* Delivery and team productivity is affected

 ## Searching for Sameness